mingshuwang/mingshu-website/content/publication/enlighten-244629/index.md

   identified.
 The implications of these findings contribute to literature on tourism geography and allow tourism marketers to develop more effective differential marketing strategies.
-publication: '*International Journal of Hospitality Management*'
+publication: '*International Journal of Hospitality Management*, 76(Part A), pp. 261--270'
 doi: 10.1016/j.ijhm.2018.05.015
 links:
 - name: URL